salma2vec/Adam-Ale/README.md

 ![BootStrap](https://img.shields.io/badge/bootstrap%20-%23323330.svg?&style=for-the-badge&logo=bootstrap&logoColor=white)

 ## Future Scope
 - As cellular network might be disrupted in case of natural calamities, even the offline way of updating the database might not work.
-Hence, we have decided to add Lo-Ra WAN feature to the testing probe in later versions of the project.
+Hence, we have decided to add LoRaWAN feature to the testing probe in later versions of the project.
 Then, the base station would be able to communicate the same to the server.
 - In further versions of the project, we aim to develop the application for Kai OS and other feature phones so that no one is deprived of the basic amenity, drinking water.
 - Backend Modification and implementation of load balancing to make Adam’s Ale available to more number of users at a time.